 Children’s Growth Plates:

-Nutrition is very important in maintaining the normal growth and development of a child.
+Child's Wrist Growth PlateNutrition becomes very important in maintaining the normal growth and development of a child.
 However, a child’s growth also depends on the bone growth plates themselves.
-When a plate is damaged through sports accidents, they are not only painful but can affect how long the arms, legs, hands, and feet of the child can grow.
+When a plate becomes damaged through sports accidents, they are painful and can affect how long the arms, legs, hands, and feet of the child can grow.

 What Are Growth Plates?

-What Is the Function of a Growth Plate?
+The Function of a Growth Plate

 Growth plates are one of the ways through which bones grow.
 They are usually found in each of the long bones and they increase the length and width of the bone.

-When Growth Plates close
+When Growth Plates Close

 Growth plates close as the child approaches puberty.
-For girls, they close and become hard around the ages of 13 to 15 For boys, it closes around 15 to 17 years of age.
+For girls, they close and become hard around the ages of 13 to 15.
+For boys, it closes around 15 to 17 years of age.

 How Growth Plates Are Damaged